Pop quiz! Which one of these do home sellers find most stressful?

 When a buyer gets out of their car, they’re going to have an immediate positive or negative reaction.

-If done right, enhancing your landscaping and curb appeal will immediately give off a positive vibe.
+If done right, enhancing your curb appeal will immediately give off a positive vibe.

 But this doesn’t mean you need to spend thousands of dollars.